visgl/luma.gl/dev-docs/RFCs/v7.3/program-manager-rfc.md

 - Registering vertex and fragment shader sources.
 - Registering shader modules and their shader hook injections.
 - Registering shader hook functions.
-- Building programs, caching and re-using them based on their source code, deleting them when they are no longer used.
+- Building programs from registered components, caching and re-using them based on their source code, deleting them when they are no longer used.

 The `Model` class would be updated to support attaching a program manager, so that it could support re-using programs.